johntran1203/NBA-Players/README.md

 ## Project Description

-Look up past and present NBA players and what team did they play for and maybe there best year that they play.
-When searching up a player it will show them the team they play for and the jersey they worn.
+Look  up NBA players and describe them and display an image.

-Or look up a team and display the players playing for them and the combine team stats of every players as one.
+Or look up the players and show some of their stats

 ## API and Data Sample